KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

 This is the same mental model of taking a `ssbo* ptr` and now making it `void* ptr`

+> Note, the following is an optional step.
+To facilitate transitions, untyped pointer opcodes generally support the input pointers being typed or untyped and generate an untyped result.

 ```diff
    %uint = OpTypeInt 32 0
  %uint_0 = OpConstant %uint 0